 The Board reviews the entity's risk management framework at least annually to satisfy itself that it continues to be sound.
-A review of the Company's risk management framework was conducted during the 2021 financial year.
-A formal Risk Register for the Company generally and for Manufacturing Operations specifically were implemented at the beginning of the year.
-These Registers are reviewed and updated by management periodically during the year.
-They reviewed and updated again by the full board each quarter.
+A review of the Company's risk management framework was conducted during the 2023 financial year.
+A formal Risk Register for the Company generally and for Manufacturing Operations specifically were implemented at the beginning of 2021 financial year.
+These Registers are reviewed and updated periodically by management during the year.